brumar/onionizer/README.md

 ```

 On an early return, the next onion layers are skipped and the wrapped function won't be called.
-However, to play nicely with the middlewares already in play, all the previous onion layers will be called on the way back.
+However, to play nicely with the middleware already in play, all the previous onion layers will be called on the way back.
 ```python
 import onionizer
 def func(x, y):